karatekid/karatekid.github.io/_drafts/programming_embedded_systems_review.md

 * Write a static scheduler.
 Most likely a RMS scheduler.
 I think it would be a great learning experience, especially since I was taught the theory quite in depth in EECS 473 via Professor Brehob.

+I could stand to learn more about the interactions between the computer that compiles the code and the embedded system, chiefly chapters 4 & 5 which deal with linking, loading, and debugging.